 That is an unhealthy way to think and it makes me doubt myself, but it really begs the question: how weird is too weird?
 For me, the boundary between being weird and ‘too weird’ or ‘weird’ in a derogatory sense lies in whether or not the person is considerate of others.
 Too weird is being blatantly and unapologetically offensive, seemingly having no morals or a very limited emotional capacity, not being respectful of personal space and privacy or being completely ignorant of social cues.
 Otherwise, I can probably put up with you.
 Ha Ha.

 Most of the ‘criteria’ involve people, and in saying that, I am suggesting that on the spectrum of weirdness, one end tapers off to include those with autism or those who have certain personality disorders, which probably wouldn’t be as problematic if society did not exist.
-‘Too weird’ implies a negativity and an abnormality and yes, it may seem unfair to judge those who naturally behave the way they do, but the whole field of abnormal psychology operates atop of the idea that mental illnesses are real.
+‘Too weird’ carries negative associations and implies abnormality.
+Yes, it may seem unfair to judge those who naturally behave the way they do, but the whole field of abnormal psychology operates atop of the idea that mental illnesses are real.
 Some people argue that people are just different and pathologizing these differences just shows an intolerance in society.
 But on the other hand, social interactions are a part of the human experience- identities are dependent, in part, on the presence of people.
 Having difficulties in this area may inhibit an appreciation for genuine relationships, of which are one of the greatest joys in life.

 It’s a tricky subject.